Bastelrocks/Project-Team-C/README.md

 - **Registerview:** This view is only shown if the user is not authenticated.
 Through a form the user can create an account and create a team.
 - **Aboutview:** This view contains a brief description of the project.
 - **Contactview:** Displays a form where the user can send a message providing his name and emailadress.
 By clicking the button "Send message" a new row is inserted in the contact_requests table of the database.
+- **NotFound:** Displays a "404"-image and a message if the user enters a non existing path in the the adress bar of the browser.

 ## Getting Started